By Ryan Riggins, Riggins Strategic Solutions. NC Real Estate License #361546, eXp Realty.

 What property tax relief is available to seniors in Randolph County?

-The statewide North Carolina programs apply through the Randolph County Tax Department at 336-318-6500 (725 McDowell Rd, Asheboro), all on Form AV-9: the Homestead Exclusion (2026 income limit $38,800), the Circuit Breaker (a deferral that becomes a lien, so understand it before you sign), and the Disabled Veteran Exclusion ($45,000 off, no income limit).
-The June 1 deadline has passed for 2026, but late applications can be accepted for good cause, so call the office and ask.
+The statewide North Carolina programs apply through the Randolph County Tax Department at 336-318-6500: the Homestead Exclusion (2025 income limit $38,800), the Circuit Breaker (a deferral that caps tax at 4% or 5% of income up to a $58,200 limit and becomes a 6% lien), and the Disabled Veteran Exclusion ($45,000 off, no income limit).
+The deadline is June 1.

 I'm Ryan Riggins.
 I spent years on the investor side of real estate, then switched to educating families through senior transitions so they don't get taken advantage of during the hardest season of their lives.
 This guide is free.
 If it helped, pass it on.